 - advice regarding use cases, types of connectivity, application-level protocols, etc.

 - development of proofs of concept or prototypes, and delivery of the associated codebase, which can then be used to jump-start the development of your product

-Additionally, when an on-going project faces technical difficulties relating to device connection, I can assist with audits of the technical architecture and of the communication layer code, with the definition of specific test procedures, with the development of dedicated tools, etc.
+- for an ongoing project facing technical difficulties relating to connectivity: audit of the technical architecture and of the communication layers, definition of specific test procedures, development of dedicated tools, etc.

 Some of the technical environments that I have been using or used: